Quicr/laps/docs/METRICS.md

 The relay registers the metrics tracks as self-published tracks using connection handle `0`; it does not publish metrics back through the client connection that emitted the sample.
 Normal `SUBSCRIBE` and `SUBSCRIBE_TRACKS` matching then forwards metrics objects to interested subscribers the same way it forwards objects from other publishers.

-Metrics are forwarded as MoQ objects using datagram track mode.
-Object IDs increase per metrics track, with `group_id` set to `0`.
+Metrics are forwarded as MoQ objects using stream track mode.
+Object IDs increase per metrics track, with `group_id` and `subgroup_id` set to `0`.

 ## Tracks